servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 You can modify the color theme variables as CSS custom properties in `_colors.scss` as described in [section](#modification-of-theme-variables-in-the-source-files) and recompiling the source files.
 For example, you can modify the CSS variable `--oscm-primary`.
 All the colors are automatically adjusted depending on the defined variables.

-You can also override Sass variables for the colors of specific components in `_customVariables.scss`, such as `$breadcrumb-bg`, `$dropdown-bg`, etc. Refer to [https://getbootstrap.com/docs/4.3/getting-started/theming/](https://getbootstrap.com/docs/4.3/getting-started/theming/) for more information.
+You can also override Sass variables for the colors of specific components in `_customVariables.scss`, such as `$breadcrumb-bg`, `$dropdown-bg`, etc. Refer to [https://getbootstrap.com/docs/4.3/getting-started/theming/](https://getbootstrap.com/docs/4.3/getting-started/theming/) for more information on Bootstrap theming in general.

 Similarly, you can modify the `$font-family-base` variable to change the font-family or use a Google font.
 Be aware that you also need to modify the `$font-family-base-sans-serif` variable in the `_variables.scss` file, which is imported into the `mp.css` style sheet.